mosharaf/eecs489/Assignments/Assigment-1/README.md

 > **NOTE:** You may refer to [Beej's Guide to Network Programming Using Internet Sockets](https://beej.us/guide/bgnet/html/) for socket programming.
 Discussion sections will also review the some of the basics.

 When operating in client mode, `iPerfer` will send TCP packets to a specific host for a specified time window and track how much data was sent during that time frame; it will calculate and display the bandwidth based on how much data was sent in the elapsed time.
 When operating in server mode, `iPerfer` will receive TCP packets and track how much data was received during the lifetime of a connection; it will calculate and display the bandwidth based on how much data was received and how much time elapsed during the connection.

-> **NOTE:** When measuring time, we highly recommend using `std::chrono::high_resolution_clock` for checking and computing passed time.
-From here, you can cast the time into milliseconds for more accurate time keeping.

 ### Server Mode